Prallethrin

 Prallethrin is a pyrethroid insecticide and mosquito repellent.

 Products

+Insecticide containing Prallethrin applied to a wasp nest.

 Insecticide

 Prallethrin is the primary insecticide in some products for killing wasps and hornets, including their nests.
 It is the main ingredient in the consumer product "Hot Shot Ant & Roach Plus Germ Killer" spray.

 Pallethrin is marketed as "GoodKnight Silver Power", SC Johnson as "All Out" by Southern Labs in India.